VernierST/godirect-examples/python/readme.md

 ### Bluetooth
 - If you are using Windows, it must be Windows 10.
-- The godirect module will pair your Go Direct sensor to your computer.
+- The godirect module will pair your Go Direct device to your computer.
 You do not need to manually pair the device in Settings.
 In fact, this will probably cause issues.
-- If possible, as a first step in troubleshooting, try using your Go Direct sensor with our free [Graphical Analysis™ 4](https://www.vernier.com/product/graphical-analysis-4/) app.
+- If possible, as a first step in troubleshooting, try using your Go Direct device with our free [Graphical Analysis™ 4](https://www.vernier.com/product/graphical-analysis-4/) app.
 Do you have success connecting via Bluetooth with the app?
 - If you are using your computer’s on-board Bluetooth and you are getting an error, make sure that you have the latest Bleak module installed:  ```pip3 install bleak```
 - Version 1.1.0 of godirect added native BLE support on Windows, Mac and Linux (Including RPi).
 Version 1.0.6 only supported native BLE on Windows and Linux.
 Older versions only support Bluetooth with the Bluegiga bluetooth dongle.
 - If your computer does not have on-board bluetooth, you can use the Bluegiga bluetooth dongle, as mentioned in the [Bluegiga Dongle](#bluegiga-dongle) section of this document.